What was Taylor Hawkins' Net Worth?

 Oliver Taylor Hawkins was born on February 17, 1972, in Fort Worth, Texas.
 In 1976, his family relocated to California and settled in Laguna Beach.
 Hawkins has two siblings, Jason and Heather.
 He attended Laguna Beach High School.
 As a teenager, he was influenced by the Police's Stewart Copeland and was a big fan of Queen's Roger Taylor and Jane's Addiction.

 Jon Davison, the current singer with prog giants Yes, is a childhood friend of Hawkins'.
-The two knew each other since they were kids and played in several groups together, the best of which was the cover band Heavy Industry.
+The two had known each other since they were kids and played in several groups together, the best of which was the cover band Heavy Industry.
 The band played high school dances and a wedding.
 Hawkins' and Davison's paths diverged after their high school days playing in Heavy Industry.
 Hawkins spent time in a number of bad bands that, in his words, "tried to sound like Jane's Addiction."
 He joined the experimental band Sylvia however, he left the Orange County-based band to become the drummer of Sass Jordan.
 He then left Sass Jordan to tour with Alanis Morissette.

 Career with Alanis Morissette

 Hawkins was the drummer for Canadian musician Alanis Morissette for her "Can't Not" tour in 1995 and 1996.
-He appeared in a number of Morissette's music videos including "You Oughta Know," "All I Really Want," and "You Learn."
+He appeared in a number of Morissette's music videos, including "You Oughta Know," "All I Really Want," and "You Learn."
 Hawkins played for Alanis Morissette for 18 months before he got a fateful phone call from Dave Grohl.

-In 1996, Foo Fighters entered the studio to record the band's second album The Color and the Shape.
+In 1996, Foo Fighters entered the studio to record the band's second album, The Color and the Shape.
 Conflict during recording erupted between Dave Grohl and then-drummer William Goldsmith.
 Grohl, after hearing Goldsmith's drum tracks, completely re-recorded the album with Grohl on drums.
 Goldsmith quit the band as a result.
 Grohl called Taylor Hawkins to see if he could recommend a drummer.
 At the time, Alanis Morissette was the biggest name in rock, and in no way did Grohl think Hawkins would leave her tour to join Foo Fighters.
 Much to Grohl's surprise, Hawkins said he wanted the gig.
 Taylor Hawkins officially joined Foo Fighters on March 18, 1997.

 Career with The Foo Fighters

-Ironically (see what we did there?) it was Alanis Morissette who predicted Hawkins' next move.
+Ironically (see what we did there?), it was Alanis Morissette who predicted Hawkins' next move.
 While they were touring in support of her behemoth hit album Jagged Little Pill, they met the Foo Fighters.
 Afterward, she told Hawkins, "Dave's gonna ask you to join them someday."
 That was a year before Grohl called Hawkins.

 In early 1997, the Foo Fighters were still relatively unknown and played club gigs or opened for bigger, more established bands like the Red Hot Chili Peppers.
-Fast forward 23 years and the Foo Fighters are one of the biggest bands in rock and have sold out Wembley Stadium in London for not just one night, but a two-night stand playing to about 86,000 people each night in 2008.
+Fast forward 23 years, and the Foo Fighters are one of the biggest bands in rock and have sold out Wembley Stadium in London for not just one night but a two-night stand playing to about 86,000 people each night in 2008.

 Hawkins is also a rock singer.
 He also plays the guitar and piano.
 His first lead vocal with the Foo Fighters was a cover of Pink Floyd's "Have a Cigar."
-He sang lead vocals on the original song "Cold Day in the Sun," from In Your Honor.
+He sang lead vocals on the original song "Cold Day in the Sun" from In Your Honor.
 Most recently, he sang lead vocals for "Sunday Rain," off the Foo Fighters' 2017 album Concrete and Gold.
 Many Foo Fighters live shows feature Hawkins singing lead vocals on at least one cover song.
 He also contributes to songwriting for the band.
 Only two people have sung lead vocals for the Foo Fighters – Dave Grohl and Taylor Hawkins.

 In 2006, Hawkins released a self-titled LP with his side project, Taylor Hawkins and the Coattail Riders.
 At Live Earth in 2007, Hawkins was part of the SOS Allstars with Roger Taylor of Queen and Chad Smith of the Red Hot Chili Peppers.